-It is made from 80% chardonnay and 20% pinot noir grapes.
-The vinification is in steel and oak barriques, rests on the lees for 60 months.
+It is made from grapes chardonnay 80% e pinot nero 20%.
+The vinification is in steel and oak barrels, rests on the lees for 60 months.
 Dosed 4 g / l, 13% vol, 8.000 bottles produced every year and a cost of around € 24.

 As with almost all wines of this label, I received two samples, same disgorgement.
 This is why I am happy to first share the tasting that I did in October 2017 and I have included in my Sparkling Wines Guide and then today's one.
 I find it absolutely interesting and necessary to understand the ability of a classic method sparkling wine to evolve in the bottle.

 Cuvée Marianna, Arunda Alto Adige Extra Brut disgorgement 09/2016 tasted October 2017

 As I poured it into the glass, I was struck by the really lively perlage, perfect for its finesse, number and persistence.
 On the nose, beautiful aromas of vanilla, crunchy hazelnuts, orange juice and freshly baked apple strudel.
 In the mouth it is pleasantly fresh and savory, very intense, at times "aggressive", persistent and important.
 To be combined with very fatty and tasty cold cuts.

 Cuvée Marianna, Arunda Alto Adige Extra Brut disgorgement 09/2016 tasted March 2021